 Article 5(3) – transfer of sentence

-Framework Decision 2008/909/JHA gives practical effect to this process and enables the state where the person is convicted to request transfer to the Executing State for serving the sentence, either of its own volition or upon the request of the person.
+Framework Decision 2008/909/JHA gives practical effect to this process and enables the state where the person is convicted to request transfer of the requested person to the Executing State for them to serve the sentence there, either of its own volition or upon the request of the person.
 It is possible to transfer the person without their consent.
 Certain conditions apply to this process.

 See also EU Commission summary Detention and transfer of prisoners for a brief explanation of its operation and also Council Framework Decision 2008/947/JHA of 27 November 2008 on probation decisions and alternative sanctions relating to the post-trial stage, which allows for transfers for sentences on non-imprisonment.